nnsantosh/pyspark_tutorial/SparkDataFrames.md

 df.select(avg('Sales').alias('Average Sales')).show() <br/>

-We can also format number as shown: <br/>
+We can also format number as shown using format_number function and choose how many digits to display after decimal point: <br/>
 std_dev = df.select(stddev('Sales')) <br/>
 Output will be: <br/>
 +------------------+ <br/>